Barry McGuigan: After boxing

+Motor racing

+In 1987, McGuigan tried his luck as a racing driver in the MG Metro Turbo Challenge.
+At Silverstone in early-July, following the recent death of his father, he vacated his car (#16) and future F1 World Champion Damon Hill took his place.
+In October that year, he took part in a Ford Escort Celebrity race at Brands Hatch and finished 5th, sharing with Paul Warwick.

+In 1989, McGuigan entered the Standard Production Car Class in British Rallycross, driving a Saab.

+In 1990 and 1991, he continued in Rallycross, competing in the Vauxhall Nova Challenge.

+In 1992 and 1993, he contested several Rally events, mostly in a Vauxhall Nova, but he did make a single appearance in a 4 wheel drive Ford Sierra RS Cosworth.

+Other

 McGuigan attempted to establish an association to protect the rights of boxers against what he, and others, considered omnipotent managers and promoters.
-In this regard, he had had a difficult time during his own career.
+In this regard, McGuigan maintains he had had a difficult time during his own career.
 A previously very close relationship with his manager, Barney Eastwood, deteriorated badly over time and led to a successful libel case against him by Eastwood several years later.
 He participated in The Grand Knockout Tournament 1987 charity event television special.
-In the 1980s, he was a chat show host on BBC1.

 McGuigan lives near Whitstable, Kent, with his wife.
+McGuigan's daughter, Nika, died in 2019 aged 33.

 He currently works as a boxing pundit for Sky TV.
 Two biographies of McGuigan have been written.
 He is currently a boxing manager and promoter through Cyclone Promotions.
 McGuigan's relationship with world champion, Carl Frampton, whom he managed and promoted, ended in 2017.
 The matter was finally settled out of court in November 2020.
-McGuigan's daughter, Nika, died in 2019 aged 33.

-He is the Chairman of the Professional Boxing Association, an organisation he has wanted to set up for over a decade, with the intention of teaching boxers the importance of education, and indeed educating them.
+McGuigan is the Chairman of the Professional Boxing Association, an organisation he wanted to set up for over a decade, with the intention of teaching boxers the importance of education.

-McGuigan has tried his hand at acting, appearing in the movie Malicious Intent in 2000.
-He also served as referee on the UK television game show Grudge Match, hosted by Nick Weir.
+McGuigan appeared in the film Malicious Intent in 2000.
 He appeared in the third series of ITV's Hell's Kitchen in September 2007, where he was eventually crowned the winner after winning the public vote.
 In August 2009, he co-presented Charity Lords of the Ring with Lucy Kennedy.

+On 3 January 2024, Cyclone Promotions Ltd and McGuigan's Gym Ltd, of which McGuigan was a director, passed into liquidation.

+McGuigan is credited as appearing in the film One Night in Millstreet.

+In November 2024, McGuigan appeared as a contestant on the twenty-fourth series of I'm a Celebrity...Get Me Out of Here! and was the fifth contestant to be eliminated, finishing in eighth place.

+In 2025, McGuigan endorsed Heather Humphreys' campaign in that year's Irish presidential election.